JankariTech/blog/src/assets/TDDInGo.md

 ....
 ```

-Actually, while implementing the algorithm I've run the tests multiple times and found mistakes in mixed-up variable names and other rubbish.
+Actually, while implementing the algorithm, I've run the tests multiple times and found mistakes in mixed-up variable names and other rubbish.
 That's cool, the tests helped me to find the issues right away.

 But the tests still fail, I better get the day calculation correct.
 We know the correct BS month, and we know the days since 1st Jan till the end of this month.
-Subtracting the day-of-the-year of the gregorian calendar from the days since 1st Jan till the end of the correct BS month will give us the amount of days between the searched day and the end of the BS month.
-Subtracting that number from the amount of days in the BS month should bring us to the correct date.
+Subtracting the day-of-the-year of the gregorian calendar from the days since 1st Jan till the end of the correct BS month will give us the number of days between the searched day and the end of the BS month.
+Subtracting that number from the number of days in the BS month should bring us to the correct date.

 So many words to describe it, so little effort to write it in code:
 ```diff